Darthan184/Custom-Challenges-SFS1/README.md

 "minSma" : {string value with units} (default "")
 * Only used for stepType="CustomOrbit".The minimum semi-major axis.

-{string value with units> (used for downrange/height/periapsis/apoapsis/sma values), if the last character is a digit the value is the altitude/distance in meters, otherwise it should be one of:
+{string value with units} (used for downrange/height/periapsis/apoapsis/sma values), if the last character is a digit the value is the altitude/distance in meters, otherwise it should be one of:
 * "k" - for km altitude or distance
 * "m" - for Mm altitude or distance
 * "g" - for Gm altitude or distance